IronEaglesRobotics/UltimateGoal/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 # 3708 Iron Eagles Robotics Teamcode

 ## How the code is structured:
-- All of the code that we work on is underneath the teamcode folder, everything else is a magical black box that makes the app work
+- All of the code that we work on is underneath the teamcode folder, everything else can be thought of as magical extra files that make the app work (although reading through what is available to get an understanding of how it works is great too)
 - The [drive](drive) and [util](util) folders both contain roadrunner helper files and opmodes
-- In the [opmodes](opmodes) folder there are different opmodes for autonomous and driver controlled
+- In the [opmodes](opmodes) folder there are different opmodes for autonomous and driver control periods
-- The opmodes use the classes that make up the robot from the [robot](robot) folder to direct the robot to make certain movements
+- The [robot](robot) folder houses all the different sub classes for the robot such as the arm and intake
-- the [opencv](opencv) folders contains classes for detections, and the pipelines contain methods that run every time a frame is received from the cameras
+- The [opencv](opencv) folders contains classes for detections and pipelines that run every time a frame is received from the cameras
-- the [CVHelpers](CVHelpers.java) contain helper methods for the rest of the code
-- the [Constants](Constants.java) class contains a list of all the major constants that don't change
+- The [Constants](Constants.java) class contains a list of all the major constants that don't change

 ## Viewing the Dashboard:
 1. First connect to the FTC-prN network (password is password)